 Spreading Mule Team Borax tends to slow and even kill mold spores, while being gentle on carpet fabric.
 The key is to act quickly making every effort to stop this hazard of mold in one's house.

 Have her check into her homeowner's policy and see if it covers things like that!
 Our sump pump overflowed in our family room and our homeowner's policy covered getting our carpet professionally cleaned.

 Good as new!

+How to dry the wet carpet can be the easy part.
+The smell can be a little trickier unless you use this easy tip!
 To get the smell out of your carpet (and even moisture) spread a considerable amount of Arm and Hammer baking soda on the carpet and leave it on there for one or a couple of days.
 Then vacuum it up.
 The smell should be gone.
 Works great and the smell is not masked by perfume.

 No matter what the cause, if smell is going to be the problem, Diatomaceous Earth (sometimes also known as Cat-Sand) is the only answer.
 This product is available on the cheap from almost any bulk supplier such as pet stores, COSTCO, and Orchard Supply Hardware.
 Check the package to make sure that you're getting diatomaceous earth and not something else.

 When your carpet is flooded, try to remove as much of the water as possible by using a Wet-Vac.
 Then apply the diatomaceous earth liberally to the carpet.
 As it absorbs the liquid, move it around with a rake or a broom to make sure the wetness has as much exposure to fresh sand as possible, until no more wetness is noted.
 Then, sweep it up and store for the next use.
 The method works for vomit, cat fur-balls, animal "accidents", etc., on any carpets, including auto carpets.
 Just remove the solids first.
 If a stain results, use any stain remover product.